-Centennial Medical Group offers a wide range of pain management options for back pain, including:
+Centennial Spine and Pain offers a wide range of pain management options for back pain, including:

 There are many different types of injections to manage pain for as long as a few months at a time.
 Injections include steroid medication, anesthetics, or both, which reduces inflammation and decreases pain in the specific area where you need it.

-Some of the different injections available at Centennial Medical Group include facet joint injections, sacroiliac joint injections, medial branch blocks, selective nerve root blocks, trigger point injections, and transforaminal epidural steroid injections.
+Some of the different injections available at Centennial Spine and Pain include facet joint injections, sacroiliac joint injections, medial branch blocks, selective nerve root blocks, trigger point injections, and transforaminal epidural steroid injections.

 Radiofrequency ablation, or rhizotomy, is a treatment for severe pain in your lower back.
 In this treatment, radiofrequency waves generate a heat lesion on the particular nerves causing your pain.

 Radiofrequency ablation essentially disables your painful nerves by disrupting pain signal transmission.
 This procedure requires a day or two of recovery time and offers near-immediate pain relief.

 A spinal cord stimulator is an implanted device that sends electrical pulses to your spinal cord to interfere with the path of pain signals as they move into your brain.
 This prevents you from perceiving pain.

 The first step in getting a spinal cord stimulator is a trial period with a temporary spinal cord stimulator.
 If that works well for you, you can then proceed with a permanent implant.